breuera/tsunami_lab/docs/user-doc/source/overview.rst

    #. possible inputs for :code:`STATE_TOP` are "open" or "closed"
    #. possible inputs for :code:`STATE_BOTTOM` are "open" or "closed"
    #. input for :code:`STAION` is the path, where you want the station-data to be saved to
+   #. input for :code:`RESOLUTION` is a number by which the size of all arrays will be divided by to save some space while writing